sequence-toolbox/SeQUeNCe/README.md

 * Network Management
 * Application

 These modules can be edited by users to define additional functionality and test protocol schemes, or may be used as-is to test network parameters and topologies.
-TODO: link to full documentation page

 ## Installing
 SeQUeNCe requires an installation of Python 3.7. this can be found at the [Python Website](https://www.python.org/downloads/).
 Then, simply download the package, navigate to its directory, and install with